 The work in this proposal provides a critical first step in developing a deployable technology and is intended to establish the practicality and scalability required for the final marine stratus application.
 Because the basic charge release methodology has already been demonstrated in the real world, proof-of-concept laboratory experiments are not needed.
 In any case, experiments in laboratory chambers are poorly suited to this science area, as their representativeness is significantly limited by electrostatically enhanced wall deposition.
-Extensive real-world experiments, and to overcome the problem of representativity.
+Extensive real-world experiments in natural fogs are therefore proposed, building on our existing track record with such experiments, and to overcome the problem of representativity.
 Fogs are useful for this as they provide an accessible alternative to stratiform clouds, and, although different droplet processes are active due to the droplet size distribution tending to smaller sizes, the electrically induced change in behaviour of the smallest droplets is comparable with that expected in marine stratocumulus clouds which are important for the short-wave reflectivity properties.